A Business Platform that Goes Beyond Engineering

 Streamline quoting and ensure accuracy with configure-price-quote (CPQ) functionality and ERP data integrated into your PLM platform.

 Increase Product Quality

-Manage quality related processes, tasks, and non-conformance issues during design, manufacturing, and across the supply chain.
+Manage quality-related processes, tasks, and non-conformance issues during design, manufacturing, and supply chain activities.

-Manage your bill of materials (BOM) across mechanical, electrical, and software disciplines while seamlessly extending into manufacturing.
+Manage parts and bill of materials (BOM) across mechanical, electrical, and software disciplines while seamlessly extending into production.